HELENA RIVER PARK AND FARMERS MARKET

 Once the location of a Contraband camp, Freedom Park is dedicated to interpreting the African American experience during the war.
 The five exhibits feature life-sized figures and sculptures, and structures representing a plantation house and a refugee dwelling.
 Freedom Park is the first location in Arkansas designated as a National Underground Railroad Network to Freedom site.

 Almost directly across the street from Freedom Park, Estevan Hall is possibly the longest standing structure in Philips County.
-Estevan served as a hospital during the Civil War and is currently being renovated to serve as a welcome center for the city.
+Estevan served as a hospital during the Civil War.
 An outdoor exhibit explains the history of the property and the family that lived in it for 170 years.
-(Due to renovation, Estevan Hall is currently closed to the public).

 The Confederate Cemetery is located at the top of a hill within Maple Hill Cemetery.
 An exhibit near the Confederate Cemetery discusses the seven Confederate generals from the Helena area, three of whom are buried here including General Patrick Cleburne.
 If you’re lucky, as you drive down the hill towards to the exit you’ll catch a glance of the sun hanging low over the Mississippi River.